 Words

-Nicholas Gardner and Saša Štucin focus on creating work with conflicting functions and imagery, without abandoning beauty or consumer logic.
-They are keen to blur the boundaries between acceptable furniture typologies and conceptual representative objects.
-Making plays a big role in their practice.
-They are designers and manufacturers of their objects.
-Their interest in various materials results in a diverse body of work.
-The refined, simplified forms of their works reflect principles of mid-century design, but the pieces also veer toward conceptual territory by evoking the malleability of how objects are seen and mediated today.
+Nicholas Gardner and Saša Štucin create work that combines conflicting functions and imagery, without abandoning beauty or consumer logic.
+They blur the boundaries between acceptable furniture typologies and conceptual representative objects, often subverting material expectations in the process.
+Making is central to their practice, and their interest in a wide range of materials results in a diverse body of work.

 Contact ⤻